mr-st0rm/TgChatModerator/README.md

 This is a bot moderator, to use add the bot to your chat with standard admin permissions, otherwise the bot will not be able to function</br>
 Commands for administrators:</br>
 ! ban - ban the user and remove him from the chat</br>
-! mute10m (30m, 1h, 6h, 1d) - prohibit the user from sending a message to the chat at the specified time (minutes, hours, days)</br>
+! mute (m, h, d) - prohibit the user from sending a message to the chat at the specified time (minutes, hours, days)</br>
 ! unmute - allow sending messages</br>
 ! del - delete a message</br>
 ! pin - pin the message</br>